oldestlivingboy/favicon/README.md

 # favicon.js `1.3.0`

-Finds a website’s favicon URL, if any.
+Finds a website’s favicon URL if any.
 Requires a context, like a browser extension, that allows cross-origin requests.

 ## Example